fast-platform/fastjs/README.md

 # FAST - Download

-A small library to trigger File downloads that work on Browser and Cordova
+A small library to trigger File downloads that works on Browser and Cordova

 ### Installing